emnify/product-docs/docs/portal/dashboard.md

 It summarizes your usage during the current billing cycle and provides a log of recent events.

 :::info
-Any changes will be reflected in each chart within a few hours.
+Any changes are reflected in these charts within a few hours.
 :::

 ## Usage summary